vercel/next.js/docs/advanced-features/react-18/basic.md

 ## React Server Components (Alpha)

-Server Components are a new feature in React that lets you reduce your JavaScript bundle size by separating server and client-side code.
+Server Components are a new feature in React that let you reduce your JavaScript bundle size by separating server and client-side code.
 Server Components allow developers to build apps that span the server and client, combining the rich interactivity of client-side apps with the improved performance of traditional server rendering.

 Server Components are still in research and development.
 [Learn how to try Server Components](/docs/react-18/server-components.md) as an experimental feature in Next.js.